Clash over climate change funding emerging in farm bill debate - NewsBreak

 That bill, which the House and Senate passed in August, has a slate of programs to address climate change, including more than $20 billion for climate investments on farmland.
 Those include support for no-till agriculture, cover crops or other programs that affect the soil’s ability to hold carbon.

-It will provide about a 47% increase over previous farm bill levels, according to an analysis from the National Sustainable Agriculture Coalition.
+It will provide about a 47 percent increase over previous farm bill levels, according to an analysis from the National Sustainable Agriculture Coalition.

 But for his part, the top Republican on the full committee indicated he would prefer to go his own way in directing the funding.